postersw/AndersonIsland/ReadMe.txt

 	taco.json
-1/30/16  Everything is in GitHub as a free public repository.  //github.com/postersw/AndersonIsland.git 2/10/16  Linked to phonegap build account. app = org.anderson-island.andersonislandassistant
+1/30/16  Everything is in GitHub as a free public repository.  //github.com/postersw/AndersonIsland.git 2/10/16  Linked to phonegap build account. app = org.anderson-island.andersonislandassistant 3/09/16  Google play store for version 1.0.308.2200 as ver 42. (does not show update time on bottom of main screen);